casdoor/casdoor-website/docs/syncer/overview.md

 ---
 title: Overview
-description: Synchronizing users in Casdoor
+description: Sync users from external systems (databases, Azure AD, Keycloak, etc.) into Casdoor.
-keywords: [users, sync, syncer]
+keywords: [users, sync, syncer, import, migration]
 authors: [leo220yuyaodog]
 ---

-As an authentication platform, Casdoor can easily manage users stored in databases.

-## Syncer

-Casdoor stores users in the **user** table.
-So, when you plan to use Casdoor as an authentication platform, there is no need to worry about migrating your application's user data into Casdoor.
-Casdoor provides a **syncer** to quickly help you synchronize user data to Casdoor.
+Casdoor stores users in its **user** table.
+When you adopt Casdoor, you don’t have to migrate users manually—use a **syncer** to import and keep user data in sync from your existing source.

+## Supported syncers

-Casdoor supports multiple syncer types to import users from different sources:
+Casdoor supports these syncer types:

 - **Database**: Synchronize users from any database supported by Xorm (MySQL, PostgreSQL, SQL Server, Oracle, SQLite).
 See [database syncer](/docs/syncer/Database).
 - **Azure AD**: Synchronize users from Azure Active Directory using Microsoft Graph API.
 See [Azure AD syncer](/docs/syncer/AzureAD).